-- 1. A row where every entry is zero lies below any row that contains a nonzero entry. - 2.
+- 1. If there is a row where every entry is zero, then this row lies below any other row that contains a nonzero entry. - 2.
 The leftmost nonzero entry of a row is equal to 1. - 3.
 The leftmost nonzero entry of a row is the only nonzero entry in its column. - 4.
 Consider any two different leftmost nonzero entries, one located in row i, column j and the other located in row s, column t.
 If s > i, then t > j.